N8Brooks/media_analysis/investigation/README.md

 use any stop words.
 This would have also added quite a bit of hard coded JavaScript in the end model which was nice to avoid.
-There is also the widely held opinion that the `"english"` stop words provided by default in scikit-learn is too broad which could remove necessary information from the feature vectors.
+There is also the widely held opinion that the `"english"` stop words provided by default in scikit-learn package is too broad which could remove necessary information from the feature vectors.

 ## Hashing Vectorizer - token_pattern